sbenchik/Codex/README.md

 * File Tree Sidebar

 Features in development are:
+* Support for OS X/Windows
 * More advanced autocomplete/better support for languages
 * Live preview for Markdown/ReST/HTML files

 # Installation
 ## From Executable- Recommended
-Simply download the latest release from "Releases", unzip the file, and run the executable
+Simply download the latest release from "Releases", unzip the file, and double click the executable to run it.

 ## From Source- Advanced
 First you'll need to install [Python 3.5.2](https://www.python.org/downloads/), [PyQt 5.7](https://www.riverbankcomputing.com/software/pyqt/download), and [QScintilla2](https://www.riverbankcomputing.com/software/qscintilla/download).
-From there cd into the directory you downloaded Codex into and run
+From there cd into the directory you downloaded Codex, extract the file, and run

 	python3 src/Codex